 This isn't just a school project, this is an actual business.
 I bet the students are excited about that concept.

 Dana: Absolutely!
 It's innovative and the direction that education should go.
 In Texas, two of us ACCELeratoredu teachers are helping to write the TEKS, the standards for entrepreneurship in Texas.
-Uncharted Learning and these student entrepreneurship programs are definitely changing things here in Texas.
+Uncharted Learning and these youth entrepreneurship programs are definitely changing things here in Texas.
 And we're proud of that.

 Tell us more about your relationship with Google Cloud for Startups